BHSSFRC/3494_2016_repo/README.md

 # 3494_training
-The code behind FRC team 3494's 2016 robit.
+The code behind FRC team 3494's 2016 robot.
 This time ~~hopefully~~ set up right on Github.

 New programmers are to refer to [gettingstarted.md](gettingstarted.md)